Tara Tarini Shakti Peetha

 Tara Tarini Shakti Peetha & Tantra Peetha

-The origin of Shakti Peethas are related to the mythology of Daksha yagna and Sati’s self-immolation.
+The origin of Shakti Peethas are related to the Daksha yagna and Sati’s self-immolation.
 The Shakti Peetha shrines lead to the development of Shaktism in India.

 Four Adi Shakti Peethas

-The great mythological texts including the Shiva Purana and the Kalika Purana (the Asthashakti) recognize the four major Shakti Peethas.
+The great religious texts including the Shiva Purana, the Kalika Purana (the Asthashakti) and the Pitha Nirnaya Tantra recognize the four major Shakti Peethas.
 Like (Bimala, Pada Khanda) inside the Jagannath Temple, Puri, Odisha, (Tara Tarini) Sthana Khanda (Breasts), nearBrahmapur, Odisha, (Kamakshi, Yoni khanda) near Guwahati, Assam and (Dakhina Kalika, Mukha khanda) in Kolkata, West Bengaloriginated from the limbs of the Corpse of Mata Sati.
 In a hymn, the Kalika Purana (Asthashakti) clearly says:

 [[“Vimala Pada khandancha,